Mayo Clinic's approach

 At Mayo Clinic, a multidisciplinary team of heart specialists works together to provide the best available care to people with pulmonary valve disease.

-Mayo Clinic cardiologists and cardiac surgeons have extensive experience in pulmonary valve repair and pulmonary valve replacement.
+Mayo Clinic cardiologists and cardiovascular surgeons have extensive experience in pulmonary valve repair and pulmonary valve replacement.

-Mayo Clinic surgeons perform more than 60 pulmonary valve repairs and pulmonary valve replacements each year.
+Mayo Clinic surgeons perform almost 90 pulmonary valve repairs and pulmonary valve replacements each year.

 Mayo doctors in the Valvular Heart Disease Clinic specialize in diagnosing and treating people with pulmonary valve disease and other heart valve diseases.
 Cardiologists evaluate people with pulmonary valve disease and determine whether pulmonary valve repair, pulmonary valve replacement or another treatment option is most appropriate.